 Skye Sweetnam co-wrote most of the songs on her debut album, Noise from the Basement.
 She was named one of the Ten Artists to Watch by Rolling Stone.
 In 2004, Skye performed in sold-out shows across North America and Europe as the opening act of Britney Spears' Onyx Hotel Tour.
 Skye also sings the theme songs for both The Disney Channel's hit show Buzz on Maggie and The N's Radio Free Roscoe.

 As the new school year begins, Barbie is hoping her sophomore year will bring some exciting changes.
 With a special diary and charm bracelet, Barbie finds the courage to try to be herself and learns valuable lessons about friendship, self-confidence and even romance.
-Girls will get a taste of pop stardom with two DVD bonus features, including Sweetnam's music video and a behind-the-scenes peek of one of her recording sessions.
-This DVD premiere will be available from Lionsgate on May 9 for $19.98.
-A giftset featuring the DVD and a special collectible diary will also be available for $24.98.
+Girls got a taste of pop stardom with two DVD bonus features, including Sweetnam's music video and a behind-the-scenes peek of one of her recording sessions.